 Another impressive trick is SyncBack's ability to copy and backup locked and/or open files.

-For example, if you are using Microsoft Outlook, your normally locked data file will be successfully copied even though it is in use.
-Other lesser-featured backup programs simply can't do this.
+● For example, if you are using Microsoft Outlook, your normally locked data file will be successfully copied even though it is in use. ♣ ♣ This feature is not available in SyncBackFree.

 Need to keep backups off-site?